What to Send Someone for Valentine's Day Who You Just Started Dating

 The arrangement we recommend if you wish a palette that features no red and isn't all pink, is the Valentine's Day Designer's Choice.
 Just be sure to leave us a note under special instructions at the checkout indicating what colors you prefer.

-See the entire Valentine's Day collection here.
+If you're in Los Angeles area, see our entire Valentine's Day collection here.